 is limited to an agency’s delegated authority if that agency conducts the competition; or

-making emergency purchases as defined in .
+making emergency purchases as defined in RCW 39.26.130.

-When applying delegated authority:
+When using Delegated Authority:

-Agencies must use existing master contracts, or DES approved cooperative contracts, unless the contract cannot justifiably satisfy the agency’s needs.
+Agencies must use existing statewide contracts, or DES approved cooperative contracts, unless the contract cannot justifiably satisfy the agency’s needs.

+Agencies that do not use available statewide contracts for any reason are encouraged to complete a justification form located on each statewide contract summary page to provide such information to DES.

 For contracts that include a combination of goods and services, use the category dollar amount that represents the predominant category for that procurement.

 General Delegated Authority dollar amounts are not cumulative; the dollar amounts apply to each contract term or to each purchase event.

-For IT goods and services, agencies may also be required to receive approval from the Office of the Chief Information Officer (OCIO) per OCIO Policy #121.
-Agencies should confer with the OCIO and confirm if OCIO approval is required as outlined in the policy.
+For IT goods and services, agencies must also conform to all applicable Washington Technology Solutions (WaTech) policies.
+Agencies should confer with WaTech as outlined in WaTech’s policies.
 Similarly, DES will be available to answer the agencies’ IT procurement questions.

 Agencies may implement more restrictive procurement and/or contract policies at the agency level so long as they are consistent with Chapter 39.26 RCW and DES procurement policies.

+Compliance

+Agencies with delegated authority (General, Additional, or Interim) from DES are expected to comply with Washington’s Procurement Code for Goods/Services (RCW 39.26), enterprise procurement policies adopted by DES, and their delegation of authority.

+Compliance with all procurement policies will be a consideration in the agency’s Procurement Risk Assessment and may influence the agency’s procurement delegation of authority.

+Outside of procurement risk assessments, DES may communicate with an agency about any noncompliance with enterprise procurement that DES is aware of and, when applicable, identify action steps to enable the agency to comply with DES enterprise procurement policies.

+Agencies, as a condition of their delegated authority, must cooperate with DES to review, assess, and, when applicable, correct agency noncompliance with DES enterprise procurement policies.

 History

-Adopted

-April 5, 2019
+Replaces

-DES-090-00 Delegation of Authority Policy REV 01-08-15
+DES-090-00 Delegation of Authority Policy April 5, 2019, which replaced DES-090-00 Delegation of Authority Policy REV 01-08-15

+DES-090-00 Delegation of Authority Policy REV 01-08-15, which replaced Delegation of Authority Policy DES-090-00 January 1, 2013

+DES-090-00 Delegation of Authority Policy January 1, 2013

+Resources:

+Statewide Contract : Contract Search (justification forms for each statewide contract are located in each contract summary) .